parvendrakumar/Parvendrakumar/readme.md

 **Full Stack Web Developer at 121.page**

-- **Duration:** 2 Year
+- **Duration:** 3 Years
 - **Role:** Developed and sustained a multi-tenant SaaS application, engaged in both client-side and server-side development, ensured fluid user interactions, and incorporated adaptive design on a computing platform.

 ---